INTRODUCTION TO CENTRAL BERKSHIRE HABITAT

-Central Berkshire Habitat for Humanity is part of a global, nonprofit housing organization that builds homes, communities and hope.
+Central Berkshire Habitat for Humanity is part of a global, nonprofit housing organization that builds strength, stability and self-reliance through shelter.

-All that said, please understand that we do not give away homes.
-Our homebuyer partners must:
+We do not give away homes.
+Our Habitat Homebuyer partners must:

 We do not give away homes.
 We help those who are just a little short of realizing the American Dream of Homeownership.
 It's a hand UP, not a hand OUT!